Belfast – the beautiful capital city of Northern Ireland in the Irish province of Ulster.

 Getting to the city after touching down is a cinch, especially flying from within the UK as you basically walk straight out the door.
 Taxi and bus are your two options, but the Translink bus is great value at £2.50 one-way per person.
 They leave every 20-30 minutes, and you can ask the driver if they can stop close to your hotel, otherwise you’ll be dropped at the Europa Bus Centre.
 Maybe opt for a taxi if you’re in a rush, have no sense of navigation or have heaps of luggage.

 Of course, other options include the Stena Line ferry which goes between Belfast Port and Cairnryan (Scotland), Liverpool and Douglas on the Isle of Mann.
+Keep an eye out for regular offers for day trips!

 If you’re travelling from the Republic, the roads are fantastic with the M1 from Dublin right into Belfast.
 The Enterprise train from Dublin Connolly to Belfast Central has 8 services a day, Monday to Saturday (5 a day on Sunday).
 Buses from Translink, Bus Eireann and Aircoach are also available, frequent and affordable.